poloey/31_feni_nov_14/readme.md

 $friends2 = $friends[1];
 $friends3 = $friends[2];
 ~~~
-we make assign 3 variable 3 separate line.
+we assign 3 variable 3 separate line.
 We can do things in one line using `list` function.
 ~~~php
 $friends = ['sumon', 'sarwar', 'tanim'];
 list($friends1, $friends2, $friends3) = $friends;